makrai/notes/wagner2203-transformer-speech-emo-valence.md

   * annotated for sentiment on a 7-point Likert scale ranging from −3 to 3, which we normalise to the interval 0 to 1
   * gender/sex labels are not part of the distributed database, we re-annotated
-  * We report results on the test set that contains 685 samples (51% female / 49% male) with a total duration of 1 hour and
+  * We report results on the test set that contains 685 samples (51% female)
+    * total duration of 1 hour and
     * sample length varying between .57 s and 33.13 s
 * arousal and valence from sentiment
   * sentiment is a different concept than valence